 Do not wear brand new shoes to camp without breaking them in first.
 Blisters are often a problem considering the long days of tennis in the hot sun.
 So play plenty of tennis prior to camp to prepare yourself.
 Do not plan on playing in outside tournaments during the week at camp or leaving early.
 We play plenty of tennis and need specific numbers, so plan on staying with us the entire week.
-We have a full service pro shop for stringing, grips, shoes, hats, racquets and clothing.
+We have a full service pro shop for stringing, grips, shoes, hats, rackets and clothing.

-Each camper will be covered by a limited accident insurance policy.
-The insurance includes primary coverage up to $7,500 and $300 maximum dental insurance.
+Registrants are encouraged to have their own health insurance as accident insurance provided by the University is limited.
+Each registrant will be covered by a limited accident insurance policy.
+The insurance includes primary coverage up to $10,000.
 Insurance does not cover pre-existing injuries and is for accidents only.
 The cost of insurance is included in the registration fee.

 The University of Wisconsin-Whitewater is committed to equal opportunity in its educational programs, activities and employment policies, for all persons, regardless of race, color, gender, creed, religion, age, ancestry, national origin, disability, sexual orientation, political affiliation, marital status, Vietnam-era veteran status, parental status and pregnancy.